 - Homebound meal delivery continues.
-We’ve increased our capapcity.
+We’ve increased our capacity.

 - Volunteers reporting for duty are screened using the CDC COVID-19 screening tool.

-- We practice ServSafe® packaging guidelines including hand washing and glove use adding masks in all food service programs.
+- We practice ServSafe® packaging guidelines, including hand washing, glove use, and wearing masks in all food service programs.

 Meals are delivered by friendly volunteers to homebound older adults throughout Brown County.